ryanchynoweth44/AutoMLExamples/blogs/AutomatedMachineLearning.md

 1. Select appropriate model
 1. Tune Hyperparameters
 1. Analyze Results
+1. Repeat

-As the industry identified the blockers that make the development of machine learning solutions costly, we aim to figure out a way to automate the process in an attempt to make it easier and faster to deploy intelligent solutions.
+As the industry identified the blockers that make the development of machine learning solutions costly, we (as a community) aim to figure out a way to automate the process in an attempt to make it easier and faster to deploy intelligent solutions.
 Therefore, selecting and tuning models can be automated to make the analysis of results easier for non-expert and expert developers.

 Automated machine learning is the ability to have a defined dataset with a specific target feature, and automatically iterate over the dataset with different algorithms and combination of input variables to select the best model.
 The purpose is to make developing this solutions require less resources, less domain knowledge, and less time.